qchenevier/MBA_memoire/doc/action_actor.md

 ### Machines

-#### Types of Information: from data to wisdom
+#### Information is the propagation of a message

 First of all, what is Information ?
 We often hear about terms like _Big Data_, _Information Overflow_, _Knowledge Economy_, _Conventional Wisdom_ (or _Common Sense_).
 Are Big Data and Information Overflow about the same thing?
 What is this so-called _Knowledge_ in the Knowledge Economy?
 Are all those terms referring to the same thing?

 The essential nature of information, since it is fundamental to our existence, has been considered by many disciplines, including communications theory, library and information science, information systems, cognitive science, and organization science.
 This has generated multiple perspectives on the nature of information.
 Of our mundane and technical concepts information is currently one of the most important, most widely used and least understood [@Rowley2007].

+A quick look at the [Information wikipedia page](https://fr.wikipedia.org/wiki/Information) allows us to extract those notions:
+> At its most fundamental level, information is any propagation of cause and effect within a system.
+Information is conveyed either as the content of a message or through direct or indirect observation of anything.
+Information was apparently derived from the latin verb _informare_ (to inform) in the sense of "to give form to the mind", "to discipline", "instruct", "teach".
+Often information can be viewed as a type of input to an organism or system, one which is not important to the organism's or system's existence (unlike food and energy).
+Information is any type of pattern that influences the formation or transformation of other patterns.

+The first thing we can understand is that Information is the propagation of a message.

+#### A whole Information spectrum: from Data to Wisdom

 The first widely-accepted Information Hierarchy has been proposed quite recently by @Ackoff1989.
 Ackoff's article, entitled _From data to wisdom_, proposed a hierarchy with the following levels: data, information, knowledge, understanding and wisdom.
 He defines these elements and explores the processes associated with the transformation between these elements: